segmentio/segment-docs/src/connections/functions/destination-functions.md

 ### Configure your batch parameters

 By default, Functions waits up to 10 seconds to form a batch of 20 events.
 You can increase the number of events included in each batch (up to 400 events per batch) by contacting [Segment support](https://segment.com/help/contact/){:target="_blank"}.
-Segment recommends users who wish to include fewer than 20 events per batch use destination functions without the `onBatch` handler.
+Segment recommends users who wish to include fewer than 20 events per batch use destination Functions without the `onBatch` handler.

 ### Test the batch handler